 Many like ladders are posted in groups by well-meaning people who want to keep the group active and engaged, and provide a service to the members.

 When you see a like ladder posted on a Facebook page though, think twice.
 Who benefits from that post, when people begin to like it and comment on it with their links?
 The original poster suddenly has a lot of reach and engagement on their post.
 The fact you have commented on that post shows to all of your friends, and Facebook’s algorithms learn two things.
-Firstly, that you want to see more from this page, and secondly that this page is popular and it should show its posts to more people.
+Firstly, that you want to see more from this page, and secondly that this page is popular and its posts should be shown to more people.
+So a like ladder really only benefits the person who owns the page where it was originally posted!

 So how do I get more likes on my Faebook page?